 Environment and Climate Change

-Local Economic Development
+Local Community Development

-What's already been accomplished In 2012, the Salt Spring Island Farmland Trust Society acquired a 0.6 hectare site at 189 Beddis Road for the The Root.
-Since then, the FLT has been working with the Salt Spring Island Agricultural Alliance to plan development of the site.
-All the planning is based on extensive community consultations and collaborations with community organisations that are also working to increase our food security and sovereignty, including Salt Spring Island Community Services Society and Salt Spring Seed Sanctuary.
+What's already been accomplished In 2012, the Salt Spring Island Farmland Trust Society acquired a 0.6 hectare site at 189 Beddis Road for the Root.
+Since then, the FLT has been working with many Salt Spring Island individuals and organizations, including the SSI Agricultural Alliance, the SSI Community Services Society, and the Salt Spring Seed Sanctuary Society. .
 The Farmland Trust owns the land and the facilities that will be built there for the benefit of the community.
-The site came from a developer – along with a commitment of additional cash and in-kind contributions – as a result of land use decisions by the Agricultural Land Commission and Islands Trust.
+The site came from a developer as a result of land use decisions by the Agricultural Land Commission and Islands Trust.
 The Islands Trust approved our development permit amendment in 2015 to match our vision for the project.
 We have worked with a designer and other professionals to create plans for an efficient, innovative and environmentally responsible 3,000 square foot facility, with a footprint of only 1000 square feet.
-This new building will house a commercial food processing facility and quality-controlled storage for locally grown farm produce, increasing our local food capacity through 12 months of the year.
-The facility also contains a caretaker or manager residence.
-The site plans call for demonstration greenhouses, a honey extraction house, quality controlled seed storage in the existing renovated barn, and permaculture plantings that will assist in reclaiming the site from a brownfield to a productive and sustainable local food hub.
-Through the use of green building materials, solar panels, water catchment, and electric vehicle charging stations the site adds value to the neighbourhood and to the rural priorities of our community.
+This new building will house a food processing kitchen and quality-controlled storage for locally grown farm produce, increasing our local food capacity through 12 months of the year.
+The facility also contains a caretaker or manager residence.In collaboration with Mike Nickels and apprentices, we have completed a permaculture garden concept plan that covers 70% of the grounds.
+With this plan we are reclaiming what is currently a brownfield.
+The plan is a demonstration of what a community can do to bring land into food production on land that is less than ideal and combat climate action at the same time.
+This permaculture garden will be a hands-on educational project for the community.
+We have completed construction of a community seed bank on the site, in the renovated barn, and with the SSI Seed Sanctuary Society are bringing it into full use.
+The seed bank elevates seed saving on Salt Spring to new heights thanks to Dan Jason, Linda Gilkeson, and the other modern-day seed saving pioneers on the Seed Sanctuary board.
+You can be involved.
+Contact us from this site.
+With the use of green building materials, solar panels, water catchment, and electric vehicle charging stations the site adds value to the neighbourhood and to the rural priorities of our community.
 This food hub is a model for the region and for small to medium-sized communities throughout the province.

 What still needs to be done